-Prerequisite: Biology 137 or consent of instructor.
-Continuation of Biology 136 and 137.
-(040152) Provide students who do not plan to major in science with a general knowledge of the basic biological principles as they apply to plants, animals, and humans.
-Includes consideration of man's role on earth and the changing environment.
+Provides students who do not plan to major in science with a general knowledge of the basic biological principles as they apply to plants, animals and humans.
+Includes considerations of man's role on earth and the changing environment.
 (040091)

-BIOLOGY 1392 - Introduction to Natural Sciences II (3-0) Credit: 3
+BIOLOGY 146 - Introduction to Natural Sciences II (3-2) Credit: 4.